zhangjinshui-nerveee/nerveee-web/source/about/index.md

 I am currently developing a closed-loop brain stimulation platform that offers unparalleled flexibility in brain stimulation paradigms, including pulse shape, timing, and stimulation sequences.
 Collaborating with a team at Duke's Psychiatry Department, our goal is to identify more efficient stimulation patterns using this innovative platform.

 # What is the state of my career?
-I am seeking a summer internship for 2025, as well as long-term job opportunities. <br>
+I am seeking a summer internship for 2025, as well as long-term job opportunities.
-I specialize in power electronics, particularly for large-scale systems, and am a dedicated embedded systems developer. <br>
+I specialize in power electronics, particularly for large-scale systems, and am a dedicated embedded systems developer.
 I am a lifelong learner, continually growing from all experiences, especially failures.

 # What's my favorite tags?
-I am the first middle-schooler in my family. <br>
+I am the first middle-schooler in my family.
-I take bus for commuting everyday.<br>
+I take bus for commuting everyday.
 I am a biker.